 Required Language Skills

 Many vegetarians have managed to maintain a healthy diet here.
 However, as the supply and range of vegetables in the country is limited, this can present challenges and requires some flexibility.
-It is very difficult for Volunteers to persist with a vegan diet throughout their service.

 The Gambia is a small country.
 Contact between staff and Volunteers is high and this is well appreciated by the Volunteer community.

 The Gambia has some restrictive laws that target certain sexual acts.
 Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and the host country at large.
 Staff and currently serving Volunteers will address this topic during Pre-Service Training, and identify support mechanisms for incoming trainees and throughout a Volunteer’s service.

 Learn more about the Volunteer experience in The Gambia: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 Couples will live and serve together in a common site that might be in either a larger community or in a village where one would focus work in a neighboring village.

 In the past, this arrangement has worked well especially when the going gets tough.
 Most couples serve in different sectors.
 They motivate each other and supplement each other’s work at their respective communities and have been model PCVs.